saschaeggi/gin/README.md

 - npm (10.15.1)

 # INSTALLATION
-How to setup Gin locally that you can start contributing and compile CSS & JS files.
+How to setup Gin locally that you can compile CSS & JS files.

 ```
 nvm use